Skip to content

 Actions

-Be aware of zebra mussels and report any sightings to Devon Biodiversity Records Centre and the Devon Invasive Species Initiative.
+Be aware of Zebra Mussels and report any sightings to Devon Biodiversity Records Centre and the Devon Invasive Species Initiative.

 Follow the ‘Check, Clean, Dry’ procedure when working on watercourses.
-Zebra mussels are able to survive out of water in cool, damp conditions for up to three weeks.
+Zebra Mussels are able to survive out of water in cool, damp conditions for up to three weeks.

 Where to focus action

-Where it occurs, currently the Exeter Canal.
+Where they occur, currently the Exeter Canal.

 Actions for all invasive non-native species